bevy_app

 pub fn world(&self) -> &World

-Returns a reference to the World.
+Returns a reference to the main SubApp’s World.
+This is the same as calling app.main().world().

 Source